To request your Civil War veteran’s military service records click here: Request Civil War Veteran Military Service Records

 Civil War Veterans Military Service Records

-This Article provides an overview of records which can be used to document the military service history of individual veterans who participated in the Civil War.
+This article provides an overview of records that can be used to document the military service history of individual veterans who participated in the Civil War.
 While there are many excellent resources available at the state level, this guide focuses primarily on the Civil War military service records which can be accessed at National Archives Federal research centers.
 The Civil War military service records outlined in this article are essential for researching a Civil War veteran and most cannot be found online.

 If you are interested in researching an ancestor who participated in the Civil War this is a good starting point for your research and will give you a launching pad for embarking on your research journey.
 Let’s look first at Union military service records which offer the bulk of the accessible service records for Civil War research and then we’ll briefly touch on the more fragmentary Confederate service records as well.

 Compiled Military Service Records of Union Civil War Veterans

 The compiled military service record of Civil War veterans also referred to as the C.M.S.R.- is the first file one should access when initiating research of a Civil War veteran.
 The Compiled military service records were created at the turn of the century by the War Department as a way to document and easily reference the service of individual Civil War veterans.

 Record sources for the information found inside of the compiled military service record include: medical reports, muster rolls, pay records, and regimental reports.

 Each time a Civil War soldier’s name appeared on one of these unit reports the War Department generated a card corresponding to that notation.
 These cards were then placed inside of the veterans’ service ‘jacket’ (a small envelope) which is what we refer to as the compiled military service record.